Start 'Em, Sit 'Em Week 14: Debating Difficult Fantasy Football Lineup Decisions

 Graham went four of five weeks recently with failing to hit the five-point mark.
 He at least showed signs of life in Week 13 with an 11-target game in which he ended with nine points.
 The targets tied a season high and the points were his most since Week 9.

-With a coaching change complete, the hope is the Packers return to prioritizing one of the games best against a hobbled Atlanta Falcons defense allowing the 15th-fewest points to the position.
+With a coaching change complete, the hope is the Packers return to prioritizing one of the game's best against a hobbled Atlanta Falcons defense allowing the 15th-fewest points to the position.

 If common sense prevails, Graham should exploit the Falcons on the way to one of the week's biggest upside opportunities.